mallikarjunimmadi/repo/vsphere/README.md

 - Resolves the parent vCenter and cluster for each target host.
 - Writes live logs to console and to a timestamped log file.
 - Exports a timestamped CSV report for every run.
+- Logs the script version at startup so each run can be traced to the script revision used.
 - Validates whether required local users exist on each ESXi host.
 - Validates whether each required user has `ReadOnly` host access.
 - Validates whether each required user is in the lockdown exception list.